cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-order.md

 _Notes_

-* MedicationOrder may have a reference to a contained Medication when the Medication cannot be represented by a CodeableConcept.
+* MedicationOrder may have a reference to a [contained] Medication when the Medication cannot be represented by a CodeableConcept.
+Medications in the system always exist within the context of a MedicationOrder and cannot be be referenced independently.

 ### Response